osmosis-labs/osmosis/x/protorev/protorev.md

 - Osmosis
 - Atom

 Lets say the `postHandler` receives a transaction that contains a swap of **Juno** —> **Akash** on pool **4**.
-In this case, the module will attempt to create a sandwich route where a base denomination is on either side of the route.
+In this case, the module will attempt to create three-pool route where a base denomination is on either side of the route.
 For example, a route that it might create is

 - Osmosis —> Akash (on pool 1), Akash —> Juno (on pool 4), Juno —> Osmosis (on pool 2)